mwarnes/mwarnes.github.io/README.md

 ### 👨‍💻 About the Author

-Created and maintained by Martin Warnes, a MarkLogic security specialist with extensive experience in enterprise authentication systems.
-If you have questions or need clarification, feel free to [reach out](mailto:martin.warnes@marklogic.com).
+Created and maintained by Martin Warnes, a Principal Technical Support Engineer at Progress MarkLogic with extensive experience in enterprise authentication systems.

 ---